 Page 38, Line 27-30, revise as follows:

 When a GLK AP data MPDU transmission is sent to a group destination address or an individual destination address that is not known by the corresponding 802.1Q Bridge, the RA may might be a SYNRA (see 9.43 (Addressing of GLK data MPDU transmission)).
-The structure of a Type 0 SYNRA RA is shown in Figure 8-52a (SYNRA structure).
-Other SYNRA Type values are reserved.
+The structure of a SYNRA RA is shown in Figure 8-52a (SYNRA structure), and the structure of a Type 0 SYNRA RA is shown in Figure 8-52b (Type 0 Basic SYNRA structure) Other SYNRA Type values are reserved.

 Page 38, Line 27-30, replace figure 8-52a (SYNRA structure):

-Discussion points:

-The format of all SYNRA should be shown in section 8, and operation should be moved to section 9.
-I’m simplifying somewhat, as we do not need multiple figures + table until we have > 1 SYNRA Type.

 Page 39, Line 1-8, replace with following text:

 The SYNRA Type subfield is used to select between multiple possible SYNRA formats.
+The SYNRA Types are listed in Table 8-xxx SYNRA Types.
 Currently only Type 0 is defined, and all other values are reserved.

+Table 8-xxx SYNRA Types